idugalic/digital-restaurant/drestaurant-apps/drestaurant-microservices/README.md

-### Microservices / HTTP & Websockets / Apache Kafka
+## Microservices / HTTP & Websockets / Apache Kafka
+#### :octocat: [digital-restaurant](https://github.com/idugalic/digital-restaurant)/drestaurant-apps/drestaurant-microservices :octocat:

 *This is a thin layer which coordinates the application activity.
 It does not contain business logic.
 It does not hold the state of the business objects*